karinegmg/SPL-Classifier/README.md

 ## Overview

 The tool automates the classification of commits based on the Software Product Line (SPL) taxonomy.
-It is designed to handle repositories such as the Linux kernel and projects.
+It is designed to handle repositories such as the Linux kernel and similar projects.

 ## Prerequisites